snudatalab/PULL/README.md

-# PULL: PU-Learning-based Accurate Link Prediction
+# Accurate Link Prediction for Edge-Incomplete Graphs via PU Learning

 This repository is the official implementation of [Accurate Link Prediction for Edge-Incomplete Graphs via PU Learning].